Anmolbaral/Arduino-cli-setup/README.md

 # Arduino-cli-setup

-  Download the pre-built binary for your supported platform
+  Download the pre-built binaries for your supported platform

   Extract the downloaded file to a directory already in your path or add the Arduino CLI installation path to your PATH environment variable.

-  # To add to the path on a Mac OS:

-   Open your Terminal.

-   Run the command:

-    sudo nano /etc/paths

-   Enter your password, when required.

-   Go to the bottom of the file, and enter the path you wish to add.

-   Hit control-x to quit.

-   Enter "Y" to save the modified buffer.

   # Use the install scripts
    The script requires sh.
 This is always available on Linux and macOS. sh is not available by default on Windows.
 The script may be run on Windows by installing    Git for Windows, then running it from Git Bash.